apache/dubbo-async-processor/README.md

 # Introduction
-There will have two parts in this repo
+We plan to include two parts in this repo
  * AsyncSignal, specially designed to distinguish async method.
  * A compiler hacker processer that is able to generate async counterpart for each method in you Dubbo service interface.